David Foster Wallace

 David Foster Wallace (February 21, 1962 – September 12, 2008) was an American writer and professor who published novels, short stories, and essays.
-He is best known for his 1996 novel Infinite Jest, which Time magazine named one of the 100 best English-language novels published from 1923 to 2005.
-In 2008, David Ulin wrote for the Los Angeles Times that Wallace was "one of the most influential and innovative writers of the last twenty years".
+He is best known for his second novel, Infinite Jest (1996).
+In 2008, David Ulin wrote in the Los Angeles Times that Wallace was "one of the most influential and innovative writers of the last twenty years".

-Wallace grew up in Illinois.
-He graduated from Amherst College and the University of Arizona.
-His honors thesis at Amherst was adapted into his debut novel The Broom of the System (1987).
-In his writing, Wallace intentionally avoided tropes of postmodern art such as irony or forms of metafiction, saying in 1990 that they were "agents of a great despair and stasis" in contemporary American culture.
-Infinite Jest, his second novel, is known for its unconventional narrative structure and extensive use of endnotes.
+Wallace grew up in Illinois, and graduated from Amherst College and the University of Arizona.
+His Amherst honors thesis on philosophy and modal logic was adapted into his debut novel The Broom of the System (1987).
+Wallace taught English and creative writing at Illinois State University, Emerson College, and Pomona College.

+As a writer of "post-postmodern" literature, Wallace intentionally avoided many tropes of postmodern art, including forms of irony and metafiction, asserting in 1990 that such tropes were "agents of a great despair and stasis" in contemporary American culture.
+He often wrote about tennis, which he played as a teenager; Infinite Jest is partly set in a tennis academy.
+The novel is known for its length; unconventional narrative structure, involving numerous endnotes; and exemplification of the encyclopedic novel and hysterical realist literary style.

-Wallace published three short story collections: Girl with Curious Hair (1989), Brief Interviews with Hideous Men (1999) and Oblivion: Stories (2004).
-His short stories and essays were published in outlets like The New Yorker and Rolling Stone magazines, and three collections of his essays were published as books: A Supposedly Fun Thing I'll Never Do Again (1997), Consider the Lobster (2005) and Both Flesh and Not (2012).
-Wallace also taught English and creative writing at Emerson College, Illinois State University, and Pomona College.
+Wallace's short stories and essays were published in The New Yorker and Rolling Stone.
+His short stories were collected in three books: Girl with Curious Hair (1989), Brief Interviews with Hideous Men (1999), and Oblivion: Stories (2004).
+His essays are collected in A Supposedly Fun Thing I'll Never Do Again (1997), Consider the Lobster (2005), and Both Flesh and Not (2012).
+He wrote two nonfiction books: Signifying Rappers (1990), on cross-cultural communication in hip-hop (co-authored with Mark Costello), and Everything and More (2003), on the history of infinity in set theory.

-In 2008, after struggling with depression for many years, Wallace died by suicide at age 46.
+In 2008, after struggling with depression for decades, Wallace died by suicide.
 His unfinished novel The Pale King was published in 2011 and was a finalist for the 2012 Pulitzer Prize for Fiction.